MichalaNybroe/Book-Splendor/README.md

 - Clicking on create book the admin can create a new book and on here they might also click on util to create a series, an author or a genre.
 This is meant to increase the user experience for when new books are to be registered to the platform.
   PICTURE + PICTURE

+### Other
+- One might sign up as a normal user.
+- One might apply for new password via email.
+- One might send a message to the admin team.
+- Via use of sockets one might see new reviews in real time being displayed on the different books.
+  PICTURES

 ## Collaborators
 Silke Jensen [silkemarie](https://github.com/silkemarie)